 Managing and responding to Capterra reviews is crucial for software companies because it directly impacts their reputation and influences how potential software and app buyers perceive their technology.
 Therefore, positive reviews build trust and credibility of the product, helping to attract new clients who rely on industry and peer feedback.
 By engaging with reviews, positive and negative, software companies show how they care about their customers’ experiences and are committed to improvements.
 Addressing concerns promptly not only resolves issues for current users but also improves their product and service.

-Getting Positive Capterra Reviews to Mitigate Future Negative Feedback
+How to Generate Positive Capterra Reviews to Offset Future Negative Feedback

 Unlike other networks, Capterra actually encourages companies to facilitate reviews from their customers.
 To support this, on occasions they run promotions offering incentives like gift cards and perks for people who take time to share reviews on Capterra, Peer Insights, Software Advice, or GetApp.